-It won’t be official for a few more weeks, but nearly all qualified retirement plan limits will increase significantly in 2022, something the industry hasn’t seen across the board in years.
+It’s official – nearly all qualified retirement plan limits will increase significantly in 2022, something the industry hasn’t seen across the board in years.

-According to Mercer, a benefit consulting group, deferral limits for 401(k) plans will increase from$19,500 to $20,500 next year.
-Additionally, if the Internal Revenue Service’s formula for increases hold, we will also see maximum annual increases for defined contribution plans go from $58,000 up to $61,000, one of the highest increases we’ve seen in recent years.
+Employee deferral limits for 401(k) plans will increase from $19,500 to $20,500 next year.
+Participants over 50 years old, will also see their catch-up contributions rise from $6,000 to $6,500.
+Additionally, we will also see maximum annual increases for defined contribution plans go from $58,000 up to $61,000, one of the highest increases we’ve seen in recent years.
 The stated increases will affect 401(k), 403(b) and eligible 457 plan elective deferrals as well as designated Roth contributions.

 Inflationary levels are responsible for the highest increase in plan limits since 2008, possibly 1990, according to Mercer, causing some limits to increase an equivalent of up to three years’ worth of ordinary increases.